hanmd82/loopback.io/pages/en/lb4/Decorator.md

 ## Dependency Injection

-@inject is a decorator to annotate method arguments for automatic injection by LoopBack IoC container. @inject can only be used on properties or method parameters.
+`@inject` is a decorator to annotate method arguments for automatic injection by LoopBack IoC container. `@inject` can only be used on properties or method parameters.

-The `@inject` decorator allows you inject dependencies bound to the application context, or to any implementation of the [Context](#context) object.
+The `@inject` decorator allows you inject dependencies bound to the application context, to the per-request contextor, to any implementation of the [Context](#context) object.
 You can bind values, class definitions and provider functions to those contexts and then resolve values (or the results of functions that return those values!) in other areas of your code.

 ```ts
 // application.ts